Skip to content

 2. Performance of a contract

-GDPR Recital 40 mentions 'the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract' as a legitimate basis of lawful processing.
-This means that processing should be lawful when collecting a customer's name and address to process their order.
+GDPR Recital 40 says "the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract" is a legitimate basis of lawful processing.

 4. Protecting the data subject's vital interests

-This only applies if it's necessary to process personal data to protect someone's life.
-This is clarified in Recital 46 of the GDPR: 'Processing of personal data based on the vital interest of another natural person should in principle take place only where the processing cannot be manifestly based on another legal basis'.
-In cases where, for example, someone's medical history is made available to treat them in an A&E department after a road accident, would this apply.
+This only applies if it's necessary to process personal data to protect someone's life, and is.
+Clarified in Recital 46 of the GDPR: "Processing of personal data based on the vital interest of another natural person should in principle take place only where the processing cannot be manifestly based on another legal basis".
+For example, this applies if someone's medical history is made available to treat them in A&E after a life-threatening road accident.

 5. Performing a task in the public interest

-Data can be processed 'for the performance of a task carried out in the public interest' or 'in the exercise of official authority'.
+As per Article 6, data can be processed "for the performance of a task carried out in the public interest or in the exercise of official authority".

-You don't need a specific statutory power to process personal data, but you must have a clear basis in law, which must be documented.
+You don't need a specific statutory power to process personal data, but you must have a clear and documented basis in law.

-The DPA 2018 clarifies that this includes processing necessary for:
+The Data Protection Act (DPA ) 2018 clarifies that this includes processing necessary for:

-3. Exercising a function conferred on a person by an enactment or rule of law.
+2. conferred on a person by an enactment or rule of law

 Data subjects' rights to erasure and data portability do not apply if you are processing on this basis.
 However, they do have a right to object.